ltiao/decks/bore-secondmind-2021/index.md

   and $\Psi, \psi$ denote the cdf and pdf of the normal distribution, resp.

 Note:
-- Importantly, if the predictive is *Gaussian*, we can obtain a nice closed-form expression
+- Note that if the predictive is *Gaussian*, we can obtain a nice closed-form expression
-  - that is both easy to evaluate and to optimize
+  - importantly, one that is that is both easy to evaluate and to optimize

 ----